VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 See also [these docs](https://docs.victoriametrics.com/#retention-filters) for additional details on retention filters.

 Enterprise binaries can be downloaded and evaluated for free from [the releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases).
+See how to request a free trial license [here](https://victoriametrics.com/products/enterprise/trial/).

 ## Downsampling

 Downsampling is available in [enterprise version of VictoriaMetrics](https://docs.victoriametrics.com/enterprise.html).
 It is configured with `-downsampling.period` command-line flag.
 The same flag value must be passed to both `vmstorage` and `vmselect` nodes.
 See [these docs](https://docs.victoriametrics.com/#downsampling) for details.

 Enterprise binaries can be downloaded and evaluated for free from [the releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases).
+See how to request a free trial license [here](https://victoriametrics.com/products/enterprise/trial/).

 ## Profiling